lichendust/meander/readme.md

 go build -ldflags "-s -w" -trimpath ./source
 ```

 These commands will fetch the dependencies, which are extremely minimal (see just below) and then build the smallest possible binary.
 With that, you're done.
-There should be a shiny executable in the , all ready to run.
+There should be a shiny executable in your repository, all ready to run.

 Great care has been taken to minimise the use of libraries in Meander for future-proofedness and maintainability.
 We currently only rely on —